ISSArt-LLC/ISSArt-LLC.github.io/posts/2016-01-20-how-to-choose-a-reliable-seo-provider.md

 According to our experience, the most effective way is multi-channel marketing, which includes three areas: context, SEO and e-mail marketing.
 The best way is to involve all these directions simultaneously.
 In our point of view, it's better to use one-time consulting.
 It's a one-time investment of a long-term positive effect.
 We do not recommend using SEO promotion regularly.
 Content marketing on a regular basis (in your company's blog and third-party resources) is a more effective way.
-So you can “kill two birds with one stone” – to get a long-term PR and improve your position in search engines.
+So you can "kill two birds with one stone" – to get a long-term PR and improve your position in search engines.
 Moreover, you can do it inhouse!

 **11. Ask your provider what tactics they plan to use promoting your brand**